ubiq/UIPs/UIPs/uip-1.md

 Ubiq will test and implement a new proof-of-work algorithm.
 A hard fork block will be announced.

-The new proof-of-work algorithm with either be ProgPow (described in EIP-1057) or a minor change in the current Ethash that will allow for easy adoption.
+The new proof-of-work algorithm will either be ProgPow (described in EIP-1057) or a minor change in the current Ethash that will allow for easy adoption.

 ## Backwards Compatibility